 I am extremely passionate about all things Japanese Spitz and love talking to others about the breed!
 Dedicated to the breed for the long term, I am always continuously attempting to expanding my knowledge of the breed, conformation and health.
-There is always (and always will be no matter how long you have been involved!) something new to learn or research and I thank my mentors for their constant support.
+There is always (and always will be no matter how long you have been involved!) something new to learn or research.

 My journey with the Japanese Spitz started in late 2010, which is when I began researching the breed and searching for my first Japanese Spitz.
 I was fortunate enough to be offered "Maui" by Kacey Yates from Kimyata Japanese Spitz, for a period of time to see if I enjoyed the show ring whilst I waited for a puppy.
 Needless to say, Maui and I became inseparable and he never went back, having kick started my enjoyment of showing and a deep passion for the breed.
 I purchased his daughter "Tempe" in late 2011 and enjoyed showing a father/daughter team.

 Throughout the next couple of years, I was lucky enough to be at the end of the lead, as Maui had a wonderful show career.
 I will be forever grateful for the opportunity that Maui and Kacey gave me, it is rare for a first showdog to be so incredibly successful, winning Best in Show, achieving their Supreme Championship title, and still winning at group and in show level as a veteran.
 Maui has many wonderful offspring, both in Australia and overseas.

 Tempe's second litter was born in 2014, to the stunning AL-X, whose semen I imported from Norway earlier that year.
 3 beautiful puppies were born and as they grew, it became apparent that I must keep the single boy, now "Spyro" Sup Ch.
 Maemuki Bonfire Heart (AI).
 A devastatingly gorgeous puppy and an equally beautiful adult, Spyro has had a superbly successful show career.
 He is a Best Exhibit in show winner All Breeds as well as in the Specialty ring and has achieved everything I have wished for.